glassfox15/EDA_app/README.md

-Streamlit application for the python package
+# Stats 21 - Streamlit project

+[Streamlit app] for Stats 21, Spring 2023
+ > replace with url

 This streamlit application performs a simple EDA